hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 Error objects are rarely created explicitly in code, but usually created automatically when exceptions are thrown.
 They can be created with the constructed form new Error(..), but it's often unnecessary.

-18. Content of an object consist of what?
+18. ### Content of an object consist of what?

+The contents of an object consist of values (any type) stored at specifically named locations, which we call properties.

-19. How engin store object values? inside object?
+19. ### How engin store object values? inside object?
 What is stored object container? property names act as what?

+It's important to note that while we say "contents" which implies that these values are actually stored inside the object, that's merely an appearance.
+The engine stores values in implementation-dependent ways, and may very well not store them in some object container.
+What is stored in the container are these property names, which act as pointers (technically, references) to where the values are stored.

-20. How to access value in object?
+20. ### How to access value in object?

+To access the value at the location a in myObject, we need to use either the . operator or the [ ] operator.
+The .a syntax is usually referred to as "property" access, whereas the ["a"] syntax is usually referred to as "key" access.
+In reality, they both access the same location, and will pull out the same value, 2, so the terms can be used interchangeably.
+We will use the most common term, "property access" from here on.

-21. Which access method to value in object preferred?
+21. ### Which access method to value in object preferred?

+the `.` operator

-22. What's difference between two method of acessing?
+22. ### What's difference between two method of acessing?

+The main difference between the two syntaxes is that the . operator requires an Identifier compatible property name after it, whereas the [".."] syntax can take basically any UTF-8/unicode compatible string as the name for the property.
+To reference a property of the name "Super-Fun!", for instance, you would have to use the ["Super-Fun!"] access syntax, as Super-Fun! is not a valid Identifier property name.

-23. In object, property names are always in whih type?
+23. ### In object, property names are always in whih type?
 If you use another type what will happen?

+In objects, property names are always strings.
+If you use any other value besides a string (primitive) as the property, it will first be converted to a string.
+This even includes numbers, which are commonly used as array indexes, so be careful not to confuse the use of numbers between objects and arrays.

-24.
+24. ### Explain

 ```javascript
 var myObject = {};